Mustafa-Awami/Lara2fa/README.md

 # 🔧 Configuration (Optional)

+## Two-Factor Authentication

+### 1- Authenticator App (TOTP)

+This section configures Two-Factor Authentication (2FA) using a time-based one-time password (TOTP) app like Google Authenticator or Authy.

+You will find the configuration for this feature in `lara2fa.php` config file under `Features:authenticatorAppTwoFactorAuthentication([...])`.

+- `'enable' => true`:  Enable or disable this feature.
+- `'confirm' => true`: Requires users to confirm setup by entering a code from their app.
+- `'confirmPassword' => true`: Requires users to re-enter their password before enabling or modifying this feature.
+- `'window' => 1`: Allows a 1-minute grace period for time differences (clock drift) between the user's device and the server.
+- `'secret-length' => 16`: The length of the secret key generated for the authenticator app.

+### 2- Email (OTP)

+This configures 2FA by sending a one-time code to the user's registered email address.

+You will find the configuration for this feature in `lara2fa.php` config file under `Features:emailTwoFactorAuthentication([...])`.

+- `'enable' => true`: Enable or disable this feature.
+- `'confirm' => true`: Requires a confirmation step during setup.
+- `'confirmPassword' => true`: Requires users to re-enter their password before enabling or modifying this feature.
+- `'window' => 10`: The time (in minutes) for which the email verification code is valid.

+### 3- Passkeys

+This configures login using device-based security like Face ID, Touch ID, Windows Hello, or physical security keys (YubiKey).
+It can also be used as passwordless authentication.

+You will find the configuration for this feature in `lara2fa.php` config file under `Features:passkeys([...])`.

+- `'enable' => true`: Enable or disable this feature.
+- `'max_passkeys' => 3`: The maximum number of Passkeys a user can have.
+- `'confirmPassword' => true`: Requires users to re-enter their password to add or remove passkeys.
+- `'authentication_mode' => 'both'`: Allows passkeys to be used for both single-factor (passwordless) and two-factor (password + passkey) authentication.
+- `'challenge_length' => 32`: The length of the random string used in the authentication challenge.
+- `'timeout' => 60000`: Time (in ms) that the caller is willing to wait for the call to complete.
+- `'icon' => env('PASSKEY_ICON')`: URL which resolves to an image associated with the entity.
+- `'attestation_conveyance' => 'none'`: This parameter specify the preference regarding the attestation conveyance during credential generation.
+- `'attachment_mode' => null`: Authentication can be tied to the current device or a cross-platform device or buth.
+- `'user_verification' => 'preferred'`: Most authenticators and smartphones will ask the user to actively verify themselves for log in.
+Use "required" to always ask verify, "preferred" to ask when possible, and "discouraged" to just ask for user presence.
+- `'resident_key' => 'preferred'`: By default, users must input their email to receive a list of credentials ID to use for authentication, but they can also login without specifying one if the device can remember them, allowing for true one-touch login.
+If required or preferred, login verification will be always required.

+### 4- Recovery Codes

+This configures one-time-use backup codes for users who lose access to their 2FA device.

+You will find the configuration for this feature in `lara2fa.php` config file under `Features:recoveryCodes([...])`.

+- `'enable' => true`: Enable or disable this feature.
+- `'confirmPassword' => true`: Requires users to re-enter their password to view or generate new codes.
+- `'requireTwoFactorAuthenticationEnabled' => true`: Require a Two-Factor Authentication method to be enabled before allowing recovery code generation.
+- `'numberOfCodesGenerated' => 8`: The total number of unique recovery codes that will be generated for the user.

 ## Routes

 If you want to customize the `lara2fa.php` route file, first publish it with the following command: